JonathanRodriguez92/TeloFusVarfinder/README.md

       - A table which has columns called
         - Species
         - srr_number
       - Your own motifs and patterns to analyse

 4. **Run the Scripts:**
-    - Execute the scripts Telomere_analysis.py and whichs parallelizes all the scripts in one (`Telo_fusion_process.py`, `Telo_motif_process.py`, and `SRR_download_process.py`).
+    - Execute the script Telomere_analysis.py whichs parallelizes all the scripts in one (`Telo_fusion_process.py`, `Telo_motif_process.py`, and `SRR_download_process.py`).
-    - Important: The script was runned in a cluster, so the end of it should be modified to ensure you can use it other computers
+    - Important: The script was runned in a cluster, so the end of it should be modified to ensure the use in other computers
     - [see the script](https://github.com/JonathanRodriguez92/TeloFusVarfinder/blob/892fd542f1347c6d50d0b80235fc15faf33c8970/Telomere_analysis.py)